 4. Paying for your holiday

-Unless specified otherwise - when you make your booking you must pay the deposit amount per person of £195 or 10% of the holiday price (after all discounts) - whichever is the greater.
-If you pay in full at the time of booking, standard cancellation fees apply.
+Unless specified otherwise - when you make your booking you are required to pay the deposit amount per person of £195 or 10% of the holiday price (after all discounts) - whichever is the greater.
 Please note some specialist tours will require additional deposit levels.
 These will be advised at the time of booking.
 The balance of the price of your travel arrangements must be paid at least 75 days before your departure date, or as advised at the time of booking and stated on our confirmation invoice.
 If the deposit and/or balance is not paid in time, we reserve the right to cancel your travel arrangements.
 If the balance is not paid in time, we shall retain your deposit.
 All monies you pay to the travel agent are held by them on your behalf until we issue our confirmation invoice.
 After this the travel agent holds the monies on our behalf.
-In line with most major operators we make a charge for balances paid by credit cards as this reflects the charges levied on us by card companies (the charge is currently 2% - our sales consultant will confirm the rate and amount when taking payment).
+All payments made by credit card will incur a 2% fee, our sales consultant will confirm the rate and amount with you when taking payment.
 Regrettably we are unable to accept American Express cards.
-No charge will be levied on deposits made by credit card.
-Early Full Payment Incentive - terms and conditions: (applicable 30 Dec 2013-31 Jan 2014) You must pay in full at the time of booking.
-Payment can be made by cheque, debit or credit card (2% fee will apply to all payments by credit card).
-Titan reserves the right to withdraw this incentive at any time.
-Standard cancellation terms apply.
-Discount applied to the balance due at the time of booking, after all discounts applied.
-Any subsequent additions to the booking will not carry the Full Payment Incentive.

 5. The Package Travel, Package Holidays and Package Tours Regulations 1992 (’the Regulations’)